Costco in Iwilei evacuated due to chemical spill

 HONOLULU (KHON2) — At 1:55 p.m., HFD received a 911 call regarding a chemical spill located at the Costco in Iwilei at 525 Alakawa Street.

-HFD responded with three unites – including 11 personnel – to respond to the call.
+HFD responded with three units – including 11 personnel – to respond to the call.

 Get news on the go with KHON 2GO, KHON’s morning podcast, every morning at 8